paradigmxyz/reth/docs/crates/db.md

 let headers_walker = headers_cursor.walk_range(block_range.clone())?;
 ```

-Let's look at an examples of how cursors are used.
+Let's look at an example of how cursors are used.
 The code snippet below contains the `unwind` method from the `BodyStage` defined in the `stages` crate.
 This function is responsible for unwinding any changes to the database if there is an error when executing the body stage within the Reth pipeline.

 [File: crates/stages/stages/src/stages/bodies.rs](https://github.com/paradigmxyz/reth/blob/bf9cac7571f018fec581fe3647862dab527aeafb/crates/stages/stages/src/stages/bodies.rs#L267-L345)